-Referring to the Parent Company specifically, the business area entrusted with trading activities is the Finance, Treasury and Capital Management Area (FTCMA) within the CFO Division.
+Referring to the Parent Company specifically, the business area entrusted with trading activities is the Finance, Treasury and Capital Management Area (FTCMA), which reports directly to the Chief Executive Officer.
 Trading activities for MPSCS are performed by the Global Markets Division.

-The Business Units manage a proprietary portfolio which takes trading positions on interest rates, credit, shares, indices, commodities and foreign exchanges.
+The Business Units manage a proprietary

+portfolio which takes trading positions on interest rates, credit, shares, indices, commodities and foreign exchanges.
 In general, interest rate positions are taken by purchasing or selling bonds, and by creating positions in listed derivatives (futures) and OTCs (IRS, swap options).
 Trading is carried out exclusively on the Bank's own behalf, with objectives of absolute return, in compliance with the delegated limits of monthly and yearly VaR and Stop Loss.